miniOrangeDev/miniorange-react-jwt-authentication-example-app/README.md

 ## Configure MiniOrange

+If you have not created an account in MiniOrange, please create using [this](https://www.miniorange.com/iam/free-trial) link.

 ### 1. Create a React JWT Application in the miniOrange Dashboard

-Visit the [miniOrange Dashboard](https://login.xecurify.com) and create a new React JWT Application.
+Visit the [miniOrange Dashboard](https://login.xecurify.com) and create a new React [JWT Application](https://www.miniorange.com/iam/content-library/admin-docs/how-to-add-jwt-app).

 ### 2. Configure Your React Application